Kanji and meanings of Inosuke’s name

 Means to help someone.
 When it reads SUKE, it’s used for boy names and it’s a classical way.
 We seldom see the names with SUKE in our age.

-Not like other characters in Demon Slayer, I think Inosuke’s name does not insist particular meanings and values the sound.
+Not like other characters in Demon Slayer, I think Inosuke’s name does not insist on particular meanings and values the sound.

 If you want to know more about the name meanings of Demon Slayer/Kimetsu no Yaiba characters, check it from the link below!